 ‘Matthew Crampton has a great voice that entices and explains.
 He pulls in the audience like a magical toyshop owner.
 He has some joy and sorrow that he cannot keep to himself.’
 Folk Phenomena

-Robb Johnson’s new album Ordinary Giants features me singing four songs as his Uncle Ernie.
+Robb Johnson’s album Ordinary Giants features me singing four songs as his Uncle Ernie.

-My publishing company Muddler Books has just reprinted a wonderful Victorian biography called Seventy Years a Showman.
+My publishing company Muddler Books recently reprinted a wonderful Victorian biography called Seventy Years a Showman.

-Aside from such serious stuff, I perform music hall and singalong – sometimes in league with David Eagle of The Young’uns as the duo Muddling Through.
+Aside from such serious stuff, I perform music hall and singalong – sometimes with the concertina maestro Michael Hebbert or with the mighty Dan Quinn as the duo The Bashful Boys.